dynamsoft-docs/document-normalizer-docs/programming/javascript/user-guide.md

     </script>
     ```

-    > The video element will be created and appended to the DIV element with the class `dce-video-container` , make sure the class name is the correct.
+    > The video element will be created and appended to the DIV element with the class `dce-video-container` , make sure the class name is the same.
 Also note that the CSS property `position` of the DIV element must be either `relative` , `absolute` , `fixed` , or `sticky` .

-  * Add the camera list and resolution list
+  - Add the camera list and resolution list

     If the class names for these lists match the default ones, `dce-sel-camera` and `dce-sel-resolution` , the SDK will automatically populate the lists and handle the camera/resolution switching.